gecko20/SharedMemoryHashtable/README.md

 `make run` spawns a server as well as a client which enqueues requests to the server such as "INSERT key value", "DELETE key", "GET key" or "READ_BUCKET idx".

-`run_many.sh` can be run after firing up a server in a terminal (which takes one integer argument deciding how many buckets the hashtable has) and spawns a couple of clients spamming the server with thousands of requests.
+`run_many.sh` can be run after firing up a server in a terminal (which takes one integer argument deciding how many buckets the hashtable has - if 0 is supplied, the hashtable grows and shrinks dynamically) and spawns a couple of clients spamming the server with thousands of requests.
 After they are done, the hashtable should, again, be empty.